dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/index.md

 Request delegates are used to build the request pipeline.
 The request delegates handle each HTTP request.

 Request delegates are configured using <xref:Microsoft.AspNetCore.Builder.RunExtensions.Run*>, <xref:Microsoft.AspNetCore.Builder.MapExtensions.Map*>, and <xref:Microsoft.AspNetCore.Builder.UseExtensions.Use*> extension methods.
 An individual request delegate can be specified in-line as an anonymous method (called in-line middleware), or it can be defined in a reusable class.
 These reusable classes and in-line anonymous methods are *middleware*, also called *middleware components*.
 Each middleware component in the request pipeline is responsible for invoking the next component in the pipeline or short-circuiting the pipeline.
+When a middleware short-circuits, it's called a *terminal middleware* because it prevents further middleware from processing the request.

 <xref:migration/http-modules> explains the difference between request pipelines in ASP.NET Core and ASP.NET 4.x and provides more middleware samples.